-We have established a compensation committee of the board of directors. will serve as the sole member and chair of the compensation committee.
+Upon the effectiveness of the registration statement of which this prospectus forms a part, we will establish a compensation committee of the board of directors. will serve as the sole member and chair of the compensation committee.
 Under the NYSE listing standards, all the directors on the compensation committee must be independent.
 Pursuant to NYSE's phase-in rules for newly listed companies, we have 90 days from the date on which we are first listed on the NYSE to have a majority of the compensation committee be independent, and one year from the date on which we are first listed on the NYSE to have our compensation committee be fully independent.
 We intend to identify such additional independent directors as necessary to serve on the compensation committee within the applicable time period.
 We expect such additional directors to enter into a letter agreement substantially similar to the letter agreements signed by our directors included as exhibits to the registration statement of which this prospectus forms a part.